weihan1/growflow/README.md

 ```bash
 python full_render_captured.py --data-dir <your_data_dir> --dynamic-ckpt <your_final_checkpoint_from_global>
 ```
+NOTE: for the `pi_paperwhite_full_subset4` scene, use the flag `--encoding freq` as this scene is trained with MLP instead of Hexplane.

 ### Metrics
 NOTE: You can only run the metrics code after running the eval code.